Polycademy/PolyAuth/README.md

 - Highly Configurable User Data/Profile
 - Password Complexity Checks
 - Excellent Random Token Generator
-- Authentication Strategy Interface - Can be used for (HTTP Basic/Digest, Cookie, OAuth 1 & 2 Consumer, OAuth 2 Provider, OpenID)
+- Authentication Strategy Interface Server Side Implementation - Can be used for HTTP Basic, Cookie, OAuth 1 & 2 Consumer Access Delegation, OAuth 2 Provider, OpenID, Hawk and Oz.
+(HTTP Digest is not supported due to its crytographic constraints)
 - SpecBDD tested with Continuous Integration at Travis so you can trust that it works!
 - Optional caching library involving APC or Filesystem.
 It's also extendable with the caching interface.

 To Do:

+- Complete Authentication Strategies
+- Complete SQL Migration
+- User Access Logs (just use Monolog)
 - Storage Interface for Database Independent Functionality, will need to abstract PHPRBAC
-- User Access Logs (just use Monolog)
-- Complete SQL Migration
-- Complete Authentication Strategy Interface

 Note that this does not do filtering or validation of data input.
 You still need to do this to prevent any problems.
 This does not do CSRF checks.
 I do not consider that to be part of a user authentication system.
+This also does not force you or check for SSL, that should be your job!

 Install with Composer: